 - The configuration datastore that can be manipulated without impacting the device's current configuration and that can be committed to the running configuration datastore.
-Only present on servers that implement :candidate capability. - url:URI - Refers to a remote configuration datastore located at URI.
-The file that the URI refers to contains the configuration data hierarchy to be modified, encoded in XML under the element <config> in the urn:ietf:params:xml:ns:netconf:base:1.0 namespace.
-This datastore is available only on servers that implement :url capability.
+This datastore is available only on servers that implement :candidate capability. - url:URI - Refers to a remote configuration datastore located at URI.
+The file that the URI refers to contains the configuration data hierarchy to be modified, encoded in XML under the element config in the urn:ietf:params:xml:ns:netconf:base: 1.0 namespace.
+This datastore is available only on servers that implement the :url capability.